Quantification of dual-state 5-ALA-induced PpIX fluorescence: Methodology and validation in tissue-mimicking phantoms: Discussion

 The use of blind unmixing techniques enables this method to account for unknown contributions of background autofluorescence, and is not dependent on a priori knowledge of overlapping fluorophores known to show significant inter and intratumoural heterogeneity in glioma \citep{Badr2020MetabolicTumors}.
 Additionally, our proposed spectral unmixing method can be adapted to process data from both point-based and widefield devices, despite their varying sampling rates and spectral resolutions.
 Such adaptability is critical for translation to in vivo imaging, where trade off between resolution and workflow integration are significant barriers to the adoption of quantitative imaging technologies \citep{Kotwal2024HyperspectralApplications}.

 The validation of this technique is enabled by our novel tissue mimicking phantoms, which display variable, dual-state PpIX fluorescence emission with optical properties matched to glioma tissue.
 The phantom composition included IL and Hb to mimic biological tissue composition and associated optical properties over the wavelength range of interest, encompassing wavelength ranges of excitation and emission for PpIX.
+While we do not control the mix of oxy- and deoxy-haemoglobin within the tissue, the optical correction model is calibrated using the measured phantom optical properties and therefore is self-adjusted for the phantom composition.
+Although the individual components of the phantoms are widely used in the field, this exact composition, moreover in a solid form is, to the best of our knowledge, novel.
+Additionally, we describe a novel larger framework for preparing samples and measuring these using two separate devices, producing paired fluorescence and optical properties measurements.
 While our study focused on mimicking glioma tissue, the phantom composition can be adjusted to mimic other types of tissue, for example, white or gray matter, or other tumour types.
 Using a richer composition with various absorbers would allow reproduction of an even larger range of tissue types.
 The gelatin base allows for easy handlings, and potentially enables shaping to create inclusions or anatomical features in more complex phantoms.
+Indeed, while our study relied on a simple homogenous, mono-layered fluorescent tissue-mimicking phantom model, expanding the phantom design would allow for mimicking more realistic settings, including multi-layered structures or depth-resolved fluorophore inclusions.
 Going forward, our proposed experimental setup measuring paired fluorescence and optical properties could be used as presented for ex vivo preclinical or clinical studies.

-Our phantoms exhibited dual-state PpIX fluorescence emissions and fluorescence background analogous to tissue autofluorescence (attributed to IL and gelatin) was observed in all phantoms.
-More complex fluorescence backgrounds could be introduced by introducing additional fluorophores to the phantom composition.